celo-org/SocialConnect/asv2/README.md

 ## 📄 Documentation

-For a deeper dive under the hoode and specific implementation details, check out the documentation on the [protocol](protocol.md) for details on how to interact with the on-chain registry,  and [privacy](privacy.md) for how identifiers are obfuscated.
+For a deeper dive under the hood and specific implementation details, check out the documentation on the [protocol](protocol.md) for details on how to interact with the on-chain registry,  and [privacy](privacy.md) for how identifiers are obfuscated.

 ## 📣 Feedback